Heavy-Tailed NGG Mixture Models: Heavy-tailed NGG-mixture models

-for $s < 1$ and $r > 1$, where $G\sim \PYP(0, M, G_0)$.
+where $G\sim \NGG(M, \tau, D, G_0)$ for $(M, \tau, D) \in \mathcal{D}$.
 Hence, the tails of the Dirichlet process are almost exponential, even if $G_0$ is heavy-tailed.
 Despite being one of the most popular Bayesian nonparametric priors, such deficiency of the DP rules out its use when the goal is to model heavy tails, extreme values, and risk.
-As shown next, what happens with the stable law process is substantially different as its tails are close to those of the baseline.
+As shown next, what happens with the NGG process over $\mathcal{N}$ is substantially different as its tails are close to those of the baseline.